troldal/OpenXLSX/README.md

 OpenXLSX is a C++ library for reading, writing, creating and modifying Microsoft Excel® files, with the .xlsx format.

+## (Lars Uffmann) 31 August 2024 - added fallback solution to get document relationships

+Included a "dumb" fallback solution in ```XLRelationships.cpp GetTypeFromString``` to support previously unknown relationship domains, e.g. ```type="http://purl.oclc.org/ooxml/officeDocument/relationships/worksheet"```.
+Altered behavior will initially test against the hardcoded relationship domains, and if that test fails to identify a relationship type string, the type string will be searched for an occurrence of ```/relationships``` and if that substring is found, the type detection fallback will try to evaluate the relationship type based on the substring starting with ```/relationships/```, ignoring the domain.
+For the above example, that would result in a test of ```typeString.substr( comparePos ) == "/relationships/worksheet"```, where comparePos == 41 (the position at which substring ```/relationships/``` begins).

+In line with this change, similar repeating hardcoded strings in ```XLContentTypes.cpp GetTypeFromString``` were also replaced with string constants in anticipation of a potential future need for a similar "dumb" fallback solution.

 ## (Lars Uffmann) 18 August 2024 - minor bugfixes and elimination of warnings
 * BUGFIX XLRelationships.cpp `BinaryAsHexString`: replaced char array with std::string, as ISO C++ standard does not permit variable size arrays
 * BUGFIX XLRelationships.cpp `Rand64`: added explicit type cast, as bitwise shift-left does *not* do integer promotion to long on the left operand